 The kitchen chimney size should be in accordance with the size of your cooktop or hob and measurements of the kitchen.
 The right size chimney will help you to throw out most of the smoke and fumes outside the kitchen in an effective manner.

 The thumb rule for choosing the size of the chimney for your kitchen is that you should not opt for a chimney that is lesser in width than the size of your cooktop/ gas stove/cooking range.

-Generally, there are two popular sizes of chimney that are considered best chimney for Indian kitchen, these two sizes are 60 cm and 90 cm.
+Generally, there are two popular sizes of the chimney that are considered the best chimney for Indian kitchen, these two sizes are 60 cm and 90 cm.

-For a normal Indian kitchen the chimney with a 60 cm width is sufficient.
-As, a typical Indian kitchen is moderate in size and consists of 2 to 3 burner gas stove.
+For a normal Indian kitchen, the chimney with a 60 cm width is sufficient.
+A typical Indian kitchen is moderate in size and consists of a 2 to 3 burner gas stove.

 As mentioned above, the rule to keep in mind is that the chimney should sufficiently cover the cooking range in your kitchen.